Khouuuuba/PrimisProtocoldepostit/README.md

-# Technical Documentation for EnderBond Contract
+# Technical Documentation for PrimisBond Contract

  ## Overview

-The EnderBond contract is a Solidity smart contract designed to implement bonding functionality for multiple tokens on the Ethereum blockchain.
+The PrimisBond contract is a Solidity smart contract designed to implement bonding functionality for multiple tokens on the Ethereum blockchain.
 The contract allows users to deposit their assets into a bond, which locks the funds for a specified period and provides potential rewards.
 ### Contract Structure

-The EnderBond contract is structured as follows:
+The PrimisBond contract is structured as follows:

-- Initialization: The contract is initialized with parameters like the END token address, Lido contract address, and Oracle contract address.
+- Initialization: The contract is initialized with parameters like the PRM token address, Lido contract address, and Oracle contract address.
 The owner of the contract can set other parameters like the minimum deposit amount, transaction fees, and bond yield base rate.

-- Address Management: The contract includes functions to set and retrieve addresses related to various external contracts and services, such as the EnderTreasury, END token, BondNFT, EnderSignature, Lido, and more.
+- Address Management: The contract includes functions to set and retrieve addresses related to various external contracts and services, such as the PrimisTreasury, PRM token, BondNFT, PrimisSignature, Lido, and more.

 - Bondable Tokens: The contract maintains a mapping of bondable tokens, allowing the owner to specify which tokens can be used for bonding.